ApexRMS/stsim-cbmcfs3/docs/index.md

 Open SyncroSim and select **File -> Packages… -> Install…**, then select the **stsimcbmcfs3** package and click OK.

-Alternatively, download [the latest release from Github](https://github.com/ApexRMS/stsimcbmcfs3/releases/).
+Alternatively, download the <a href="https://github.com/ApexRMS/stsimcbmcfs3/releases/" target="_blank">latest release</a> from Github.
 Open SyncroSim and navigate to packages, then install from file.
 <br>
 <br>
 ## Getting Started